 Was there a particular trigger that influenced your interest?
-As an undergraduate I became fascinated with software and print and how complementary those two are.
-I created a print-on-demand tool, which funnily enough, I’m still creating today.
-However, in terms of the content itself, I was more interested in the archival practice of how to represent physical artefacts in a digital space.
+As an undergraduate I became fascinated with the software and print and how complementary those two are together.
+I ended up creating this print-on-demand tool, which funnily enough, I’m still creating today.
+However, in terms of the content itself, I was much more interested in the archival practice of how to represent physical artefacts in a digital space.

 Why do you think this was not done before?
-On the one hand, the internet is extremely ubiquitous; many people have access and use it daily.
-On the other hand, aspects still feel niche, especially if you're approaching this from a creative angle.
+On the one hand, the internet is ubiquitous; many people have access to it, and use it daily.
+On the other hand, many aspects of it still feel quite niche, especially if you're approaching this from a creative angle.
 For those thinking about the implications of technology on society, that niche becomes even smaller.
 It felt like I was highlighting something that might have been very visible in my bubble but maybe less so in the mainstream.